generative-social-choice/chatbot_personalization_data/README.md

 # Generative Social Choice Dataset

 This repository contains the data we collected for the Generative Social Choice project.
 We ran two experiments on Prolific asking 100 individuals each about their opinions on chatbot personalization.
-In the first experiment, we ask individuals about their opinions on personalizing AI and then ask them to rate summary statements of other people's opinions about personalizing AI.
-In the second experiment, we ask individuals to rate summary statements of other people's opinions about personalizing AI.
+In the first experiment (generation dataset), we ask individuals about their opinions on personalizing AI and then ask them to rate summary statements of other people's opinions about personalizing AI.
+In the second experiment (validation dataset), we ask individuals to rate summary statements of other people's opinions about personalizing AI.
 The data here has been anonymized.

+This repository also includes a hand annotated version of the generation dataset according to the categories listed below.

 Sara Fish, Paul Gölz, David C. Parkes, Ariel D. Procaccia, Gili Rusak, Itai Shapira, Manuel Wüthrich, https://arxiv.org/abs/2309.01291.

-## Dataset Details
+## Dataset Details: `chatbot_personalization_data.csv`

 The following document details the columns in this dataset.